 We have been going the vegetarian route most of the week, and these black bean tacos have kept us fat and happy.
 I really love eating beans, and it is a close comparison to my love for potatoes.
 I could eat both every day, especially black beans.
 Typically, I cook up a batch of dried beans each week and place them in the freezer for future recipes or hunger pangs.
 They are a great staple to have around as they can be used as a filler, as well as used in tasty mains like these tacos.
 If you don’t have time to cook dried beans, then keep a few cans in the pantry, for last minute meals.

-I simmered these black beans with some onion, garlic and fresno chilies.
+I simmered the black beans with some onion, garlic and Fresno chilies.
 Fresno chilies are mild in heat and add a nice mellow spicy flavor, so add them in!
 I wanted to keep the tacos simple and fresh, and who am I kidding I was trying to use up some stray veggies in the fridge, so I made a simple slaw and salsa to serve with them.

 Recipe: Black Bean Tacos

 1 medium-sized Fresno pepper, remove seeds and mince

 4 cups black beans, previously cooked or canned (if using canned drain and rinse well).

 1/4 of a small green cabbage, thinly sliced

 1 large spring onion, thinly sliced (about 1/4 cup)

 2 tablespoon olive oil